 Since we have not designed a study comparing medical weight management alone against VBLOC therapy, we will not be able to determine the effect of a medical weight management program on efficacy in VBLOC-EC or VBLOC-RF2 other than a historical comparison.
 Despite this, we believe that medical weight management will be supplemental to VBLOC therapy and part of the recommended treatment in our future PMA application.
-We anticipate the completion of our VBLOC-EC study in December 2008.
-To date, no deaths or unanticipated adverse device effects have been reported during the VBLOC-EC study and the safety profile is similar to VBLOC-I. Other nonserious adverse events have been as expected.
+To date, no deaths or medically serious device related events have been reported during the VBLOC-EC study and the safety profile is similar to VBLOC-I. Other nonserious adverse events have been as expected.

 The table below shows the average percentage EWL for the 11 subjects enrolled in VBLOC-I who continued on into the VBLOC-EC trial.
 The follow-up periods for the VBLOC-EC trial are at nine, 12 and 24 months after implantation in the VBLOC-I trial.
-In general, the weight loss for the subjects in VBLOC-EC was higher than in VBLOC-I at the three month and six month periods.
-We believe this is due to the fact that the centers participating in VBLOC-EC had formal bariatric programs and appeared to have better selection of patients that fit the program criteria and more adequate follow-up care.
+In general, the EWL for the subjects in VBLOC-EC was higher than in VBLOC-I at the three-month and six-month periods.
+We believe this is due to the fact that the centers participating in VBLOC-EC had formal bariatric programs.
+The formal bariatric program was managed by a multi-disciplinary team that helped subjects implement various diet, exercise and behavior modification techniques.
+We believe the improved results of VBLOC-EC are also due to participation of patients who had been better educated regarding our program criteria.
+Prior to VBLOC-EC, we believe some subjects in our VBLOC I trial had an expectation for more dramatic EWL based on gastric bypass results and realized that, according to study protocol, they could drop out of the VBLOC trial early and thereby move up on a gastric bypass waiting list.
+In subsequent studies, VBLOC-EC and VBLOC-RF2, we attempted to select patients who, after being educated on the risks and benefits of VBLOC therapy, had a genuine interest in receiving VBLOC therapy as opposed to using temporary participation in our trial as a means to receive gastric bypass more quickly.